markuskramerIgitt/LearnSalt/Salt_at_scale.md

 - The 20 minions respond to the job.
 - 19,980 minion will be unaware of the job, because they do not receive it.

+When the job is sent to a single minion by runner, you should/must
+- set `zmq_filter: True` in all masters and minions.
+- set `skip_grains: True` in all masters.
+[Read](https://github.com/saltstack/salt/pull/53603/files)